Thailand's most European wat

 During the construction of Rama V’s elaborate Dusit palaces, which are a short walk from Wat Bench, the king’s half-brother Prince Naris designed a new ordination hall using white Carrara marble.
 Fronted by exquisite marble phra sing lion guardians and supported by immense marble pillars, the hall remains one of the most eye-catching features found in any Bangkok temple.

 The interior looks something like an Italian cathedral converted into a kingly Thai temple.
 Gothic-shaped stained-glass windows complement murals depicting several important Thai stupas.
 Symmetrical lai Thai designs adorn gold-and-white walls rising from slabs of marble in crimson, grey and ochre.
-Golden rafters sparkle high above patterned marble floors, punctuated by lavishly painted Benjarong vases and grandfather clocks featuring intricate mother-of-pearl designs.
+Golden rafters sparkle high above patterned marble floors, punctuated by lavishly painted Benjarong vases and grandfather clocks studded with mother-of-pearl.

 Forged in 1920, the principle bronze Buddha image is a replica of Phitsanulok’s famous Phra Chinnarat.
 Crowned with a series of pointed flames that extend down into a pair of naga serpents, the image fronts an unusual sky-blue wall.
 Rama V’s ashes are enshrined in the base of the image, making this an important monument to one of Thai history’s most influential kings.